Main Focus 1: Primitive Dogs

 Kokoni (Small Greek Domestic Dog)

 The Kokoni is a still common breed of ancient Greek companion dog.
 They can be found in many, many pieces of ancient art, from gravestones to figurines to temple reliefs.
-They have been the companions of famous Greeks like Aristotle and Plato, and are found in homes across the country.
+They have been the companions of famous Greeks like Aristotle and Plato, and are still found in homes across the country.
 The Kokoni pictured here is a friend I made while on the Cycladic Island of Zakynthos (Zante), who not only took me on a walk around the island but waited for me outside while I went into a store.
 They are highly loyal, loving, trainable dogs with big personalities.
+If you’re looking to adopt one, though, it will definitely need to be shipped in from Greece!

 -